nodiscc/shaarchiver/README.md

   -3, --mp3             Download audio as mp3 (or convert to mp3 after
                         download)
-  -n, --no-download     do not download files
+  -n, --no-download     do not download files --min-date=MINIMUM_DATE earliest date from which the links should be exported
+                          (DD/MM/YYYY)
+  --max-date=MAXIMUM_DATE latest date from which the links should be exported
+                          (DD/MM/YYYY)

 ```

 #### Configuration